 - Joint replacement education class (register here or call 717-544-4636)

-- Connection to LG Health programs to optimize your health, such as smoking cessation and healthy weight management programs (to decrease surgical risks and improve recovery)
+- Connection to programs and services to optimize your health, such as smoking cessation and healthy weight management programs (to decrease surgical risks and improve recovery)

-On the day of your surgery, you park in a designated lot and take a private elevator to the second floor, where you are welcomed by a greeter at the registration desk.
-Your family may wait in a comfortable waiting area or join you in your private pre-op bay, where you meet the team members who will care for you.
+On the day of your surgery, your family may wait in a comfortable waiting area or join you in your private pre-op bay, where you meet the team members who will care for you.
 Your surgery takes place in one of our state-of-the-art, operating suites.

-Recovery and rehabilitation begin right after surgery.
+Recovery and rehabilitation begin right after surgery, regardless if your stay is a few hours or days.
 Our dedicated orthopedic nursing unit includes private rooms and an orthopedic therapy gym.
 Our nurses specialize in orthopedic and hip and knee joint replacement care and they strive to minimize any pain and help you meet your mobility goals.
 All rooms on the orthopedic floor are private, with in-room showers.
 A dedicated orthopedic therapy gym is staffed by occupational and physical therapists who will help you regain your mobility and practice activities of daily living, such as climbing stairs and getting dressed.
 We even encourage you to wear street clothes during your recovery.While you are in the hospital, you will be offered the opportunity to try holistic treatments such as massage, Reiki and aromatherapy, to enhance your comfort and healing.

 Take a Tour

-Take a virtual tour for an in-depth look at the process of having your joint surgery at the LG Health Orthopedic Center.
+Take a virtual tour for an in-depth look at the process of having your joint surgery at the Orthopedic Center at Lancaster General Hospital.

 Role of a Coach